 The Altar Call

-An altar call is an invitation that occurs in some Christian churches (or events), notably evangelical ones, where the speaker invites or “calls” people to come to the front of the sanctuary (or stage) or the “altar,” and ask forgiveness for their sin and accept Jesus Christ as Lord and Savior by means of a prayer.
+In the Christian religion, an altar call is an invitation that is offered during some church services or evangelistic events - especially evangelical Protestant ones - where the preacher or speaker invites or “calls” people to come to the front of the sanctuary, to the altar.
+At the altar, people confess their sins, ask forgiveness, and accept Jesus Christ as Lord and Savior by means of a prayer.

-Altar calls are commonly the zenith to evangelistic events, where the speaker’s message or sermon focused on why people need Christ (sin) and what Christ has done to meet their need (he died for it on the cross).
+Altar calls are commonly the zenith to evangelistic events, where the speaker’s message or sermon focused on why people need Christ - because they are born sinners.
+And what Christ has done to meet their need - he died for it on the cross.